tttapa/py-build-cmake/docs/Editable-install.md

 and `hook` mode, it only works if your operating system and file system support symbolic links.\*

+The files and symlinks are installed in a hidden `.py-build-cmake_cache/editable` folder inside of the project's source directory, and a `.pth` file is installed so Python can locate them.
 The file structure after installation is the following:

 ```text
 my_project
   ├── pyproject.toml